Korea Federation for Environmental Movements: Organization

 There are six specialized organizations that are affiliated with KFEM:

 Citizens' Information Center for Environment (CICE)

 The Citizens' Information Center for Environment (Information Center) originated from the Information Center of Korean Anti-Pollution Movement Association (KAPMA) in February 1991.
 It became one of six affiliated organizations of KFEM in February 1995.
 Managing the KFEM homepage, CICE aims to raise public awareness of environmental issues and suggests eco-friendly policies to society.

-The major online campaigns of CICE are:
+Major awarness campaigns run by CICE have called for: